 However, if your lifetime value is particularly high for one group of leads who also take a very long time to reach your set goals, it is probably worthwhile to continue investing in that source.
 With an understanding of how long it will take them to achieve the goal, you won’t have to worry about leads from that channel underperforming.
 Since you know that it’s just going to take them some time, you can simply wait for them to pay off instead of killing that lead source.

-The third and final type of goal conversion report is the goal conversion point report.
+The final type of goal conversion report is the goal conversion point report.
 With this report, you can see exactly where contacts were on your map when they achieved the goal you select.
 Although it may seem similar to a goal conversion rate report, the advantage of this type of report is the ability to see exactly which elements on your map are the most effective at driving conversions.

 Rather than merely understanding how likely it is that contacts on each element will convert, with a goal conversion report you can see a breakdown of where all the contacts who achieved the goal were on the map when they achieved it.
 This can make it even easier to understand which aspects of your campaign are the most effective for motivating leads and contacts to take action.